 Beit Shemesh

 Beit Shemesh has grown enormously over the past 20 years and now contains some of Israel’s largest Anglo communities, particularly on the religious end of the spectrum.
-The city is roughly 30 minutes from Jerusalem by train.
+Roughly 30 minutes from Jerusalem by train.

 Ramat Beit Shemesh Alef